33Surya66/ZenithCode/README.md

 Imagine a world where your code learns from millions of developers without ever leaving your machine.
 Where niche domains like quantum computing or IoT get the same love as web dev.
 Where you earn cosmic credits for your contributions and tap into a decentralized compute grid to supercharge your projects.
 ZenithCode is that world—a decentralized, AI-driven programming environment that automates the mundane, amplifies the extraordinary, and makes coding a universal superpower.

-## 🚀 Features
+## 🚀 Features [🚧 Under Progress]

-- **Federated Code Intelligence**: Train a global AI model with anonymized code patterns, keeping your proprietary code private
+- **Federated Code Intelligence** [🚧 In Development]: Train a global AI model with anonymized code patterns, keeping your proprietary code private
-- **Cosmic Rewards**: Earn Zenith Tokens (ZTH) for contributing unique patterns, redeemable for premium features or compute power
+- **Cosmic Rewards** [🚧 In Development]: Earn Zenith Tokens (ZTH) for contributing unique patterns, redeemable for premium features or compute power
-- **Hyper-Contextual Assistance**: Get real-time, domain-specific code suggestions, from GDPR-compliant data handling to low-power IoT optimizations
+- **Hyper-Contextual Assistance** [🚧 In Development]: Get real-time, domain-specific code suggestions, from GDPR-compliant data handling to low-power IoT optimizations
-- **Cross-Galactic Insights**: Leverage patterns from millions of projects to avoid bugs, adopt best practices, and predict tech trends
+- **Cross-Galactic Insights** [🚧 In Development]: Leverage patterns from millions of projects to avoid bugs, adopt best practices, and predict tech trends
-- **Decentralized Compute Grid**: Access GPU clusters or run CI/CD pipelines using ZTH tokens, no matter where you are
+- **Decentralized Compute Grid** [🚧 Planned]: Access GPU clusters or run CI/CD pipelines using ZTH tokens, no matter where you are
-- **Privacy-First**: Zero-knowledge proofs and differential privacy ensure your code stays yours
+- **Privacy-First** [🚧 In Development]: Zero-knowledge proofs and differential privacy ensure your code stays yours

 ## 🛠️ Tech Stack